nordeck/matrix-neoboard/docs/configuration.md

 You can find more information about where to set the rate limiting settings [in the Synapse configuration manual](https://element-hq.github.io/synapse/latest/usage/configuration/config_documentation.html#ratelimiting).

-Loosening the rate limiting settings also means people are allowed to send more messages to a room or upload more media files within a short time.
+Loosening the rate limiting settings also means people are allowed to send more messages to a room or upload more media files within a short time outside of NeoBoard, so these settings should be adjusted with care.